Electoral laws alone won't guarantee credible elections, says Omo-Agege

 Olukoshi said that the world over it was believed that interacting with such a class of people would help in improving the quality of governance, elections and democracy.

-He said that issues of electoral integrity had continued to plague Nigeria, so, there was need to commit to working at ensuring electoral integrity, so that citizens could reap the dividends of democracy .
+He said that issues of electoral integrity had continued to plague Nigeria, so, there was a need to commit to working at ensuring electoral integrity, so that citizens could reap the dividends of democracy.

 Ms Princess Hamman-Obels, Director, IRIAD, The Electoral Hub, said that the Hub conceptualised the Electoral Forum as a way to pool resource persons from electoral management bodies together with other electoral stakeholders.